cp0153/NewsFeed/README.md

 # News-Feed

-### Android application that presents the top news from and performs an entity analysis on keywords in the article description to produce wikipedia links
+Android application that presents the top news from and performs an entity analysis on the article description to produce wikipedia links

 ![Alt text](https://github.com/cp0153/NewsFeed/blob/master/screenshot3.png?raw=true "Screenshots")